Configure middleware

 To instrument any WSGI-compliant application with Contrast:

 Find the WSGI application object in your application codebase.
-For example, given a WSGI app created as follows:
+For example, a WSGI app was created as follows:

 from example.module import make_app wsgi_app = make_app() <InstallContrastHere>